bmndc/nokia-leo/README.md

 ![Screenshot of a list of folders and files contained in the extracted Android Image Kitchen folder](assets/aik.png)

-2. Open the folder in a command-line window and type `unpackimg boot.img`.
+2. Open the folder in Command Prompt/Terminal and type `unpackimg boot.img`.
 This will split the image file and unpack the ramdisk to their subdirectories.

 ![Screenshot of a Windows Command Prompt window showing some logs of the boot partition extracting process after typing the command above](assets/unpack.png)